eeronomicon/jsgithubbub/README.md

 * Install the required dependencies catalogued in the package.json and bower.json files
 * Run 'gulp serve'

-### Application Setup

-* Unzip and import production and test databases into mySQL.
-* Adjust mySQL port as appropriate based on your local server's settings.
-* Start the PHP server in the application's /web directory.
-* Open a web browser to the server's root.

 ## Known Bugs

 There are no known bugs in this application.